tam0w/valorant-data-extraction/docs/INSTALLATION.md

 - **Python Version**: You'll need Python 3.11 or newer installed.
 If you're not sure which version of Python you have, don't worry - we'll cover checking that in the installation steps.
 - **Screen Resolution**: 1920x1080 is a fixed requirement for the resolution of the game.
 The script will not work correctly otherwise.

 > **Note**: Practistics is a data extraction tool, not a game mod.
-It does not modify Valorant in any way or give you an in-game advantage.
+It does not modify VALORANT in any way or give you an in-game advantage.
 It simply captures data from your matches for later analysis.

 ## Step 1: Install Python